Archaeology and Networks

 Clay Model 1700-1650BC

-I participated in ISCOM, see for the example the news note on Big cities need a fast-paced life to grow in Nature about this collaboration.
-Also see the book of the ISCOM project edited by David Lane et al. listed below.
-Through ISCOM I have been collaborating with archaeologist Carl Knappett now at Toronto University as well as Ray Rivers from Imperial.
+Through ISCOM I started collaborating with archaeologist Carl Knappett from Toronto University and Ray Rivers from Imperial.
 We have presented our work at several meetings so we have some papers available on this – see below or on my publication page.
 The work is on going.
 We are studying the Bronze Age Aegean through networks using a JAVA based programme, ariadne to implement our ideas.
 For instance we want to study the rise and fall of Minoan influence in this region.
 A mini profile in the Imperial College Reporter on Ray River’s work on archaeology (page 10) might be of interest.